jonowo/on9wordchainbot/README.md

 - `DB_URI`: A [PostgresSQL database URI](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING).
 - `PROVIDER_TOKEN`*#: A Telegram payment provider token.
 - `OWNER_ID`: Telegram user id of the bot owner.
 - `ADMIN_GROUP_ID`^: Telegram group id of the bot admin group.
-Error messages and word requests are sent here.
+Error messages and word addition requests are sent here.
 - `OFFICIAL_GROUP_ID`^: Telegram group id of the official group of the bot.
 - `WORD_ADDITION_CHANNEL_ID`^: Telegram channel id of the channel to announce word additions.
 - `VIP`: A list of Telegram user ids designated as VIPs.
 - `VIP_GROUP`: A list of Telegram group ids designated as VIP groups.

 \*: Obtained via [BotFather](https://t.me/BotFather). \
-\#: Optional if the payment commands are commented out.
+\#: Optional if payment-related functions are commented out. \
-    Bot currently uses Stripe, other payment providers may not be supported. \
-^: Set to the same throwaway group if their features are not used.
+^: Set to the same throwaway group if these features are not used.

-Make sure all constants are valid to prevent errors.

 ### Table Creation
 Create the required tables in your PostgreSQL database by running [init.sql](init.sql).

 ### Deployment
-Install dependencies with `pip install -r requirements.txt`. \
+Install and update dependencies with `pip install -U -r requirements.txt`. \
-Run `python main.py`.
+Run `python -m on9wordchainbot`.